Dimensional transmutation from non-Hermiticity

 with constant $c$ introduced such that the PBC spectrum $E_\text{topo}(e^{ik_x},e^{ik_y})=\pm\sqrt{E_\text{2D}(e^{ik_x},e^{ik_y})+c} $ is gapped.

 When regarded as a 2D model, $H_\text{topo}$ is topologically trivial by construction, as can be seen from its Pauli decomposition $H_\text{topo}=\left[(H_{12}+i H_{21})\sigma_x + (H_{12}-i H_{21})\sigma_y\right]/2$, which contains only two Pauli matrices and is thus of trivial 2nd homotopy.
 However, the effective bulk description of $H_\text{topo}$ is actually 1D, not 2D, since $E_\text{topo}(z_x,z_y)$ and $E_\text{2D}(z_x,z_y)$ are conformally related and must therefore possess identical effective 1D BZs~\cite{lee2020unraveling,tai2022zoology}.
-Under OBCs, an effectively 1D Hamiltonian possesses topological zero modes if the phase windings of $H_{12}(z)$ and $H_{21}(z)$ around $z=0$ are both nonzero and of opposite signs~\cite{yao2018edge,Lee2019anatomy}; if there is more than one BZ sector, the windings should be added~\cite{suppmat}.
+Under OBCs, an effectively 1D Hamiltonian possesses topological zero modes if the phase windings of $H_{12}(z)$ and $H_{21}(z)$ around $z=0$ are both nonzero and of opposite signs~\cite{yao2018edge,Lee2019anatomy}; if there is more than one BZ sector, the windings should be added, as performed in Sect IV of~\cite{suppmat}.
 This is indeed the case in Fig.~\ref{fig:4}a, with the windings of $H_{12}$ and $H'_{12}$ summing to $-1$, and that of $H_{21}$ and $H'_{21}$ summing to $1$.
 Correspondingly, these windings protect the isolated zero modes in the double OBCs spectrum (black diamond in Fig.~\ref{fig:4}b); these modes are topological since they appear in the double PBCs bandgap.
-Saliently, despite being protected by 1D topological winding, they do not appear in the quasi-1D scenario of having $x$-OBCs alone (light blue).
+Despite being protected by 1D topological winding, they do not appear in the quasi-1D scenario with only $x$-OBCs (light blue).